wish2023/tp/docs/UserGuide.md

 e.g. in `add n/NAME`, NAME is a parameter which can be used as: `add n/Assignment1`.
 * Parameters can be in any order. e.g. if the command specifies `n/NAME t/TIME`, `t/TIME n/NAME` is also acceptable.
+* Parameters cannot contain any `/`.
+* If user types in 2 or more parameter description for each parameter type, only the first description will be taken. e.g. if user types `n/NAME1 n/NAME2`, only `NAME1` will be recorded as the task's name.
 * Items in square brackets are optional. e.g `n/NAME  [d/DURATION]` can be used as `n/Task1 d/1` or as `n/Task1`.
 * For some commands, if no parameters are specified, the command will execute using the default values for each parameter.
 * For dates, the program follows the **DD-MM-YYYY** format.